 Disclaimer: Of course, the show may cut plot elements or even completely alter Tyrion's story.
 These are spoilers based on the books only.

 Tyrion Is Arrested.
-As soon as Joffrey draws his last breath, Cersei declares that he was poisoned (he was) and accuses Tyrion of poisoning him (he didn’t).
+As we saw, as soon as Joffrey drew his last breath, Cersei declared that he was poisoned (he was) and accuses Tyrion of poisoning him (he didn’t).
 Sansa flees the wedding during the commotion, and Tyrion is arrested for the murder of King Joffrey.

 The Mountain vs. The Red Viper.
 Just when all seems lost at Tyrion’s trial, The Red Viper meets privately with Tyrion and tells him he will be his champion in a trial by combat, mainly because he wants to kill The Mountain.
 The two have their battle, which is one of the most thrilling scenes in the entire book series, and The Red Viper basically kicks The Mountain’s ass.
 However, Viper desperately wants Mountain to admit to his crimes before he dies.
 While he's standing over the fallen Mountain trying to get this confession, Mountain is able to grab Viper off guard and disarm him.
 He admits to his crimes, right before smashing Viper’s head in.
 It won’t be a Red Wedding-level reaction, but people are gonna be pissed.
 Looks like death for Tyrion.
 Sad face.